KateiRen/TonUINO-in-a-Toniebox/docs/lookinside.md

 - The hole  needs some widening though.

 ![Top]({{ site.url }}/TonUINO-in-a-Toniebox/assets/IMG_20210523_100640.jpg)
-- The frame between the inner square and the outer assembling groove is very narrow.
+- The play/pause button sits in the slightly widened former headphone opening.
 - The initial idea of using a power switch with a built in LED had to be rejected.
+The frame between the inner square and the outer assembling groove is too narrow.
-- The play/pause button sits in the slightly widened former headphone opening.
+- However some kind of LED would be quite useful to indicate power on when no playback is running...